rajkewat9/certificate-generator/README.md

 - Font Awesome for icons
 - Google Fonts for typography
-- HTML2Canvas for certificate export functionality
+- html2canvas for image export functionality
+- jsPDF for PDF generation